Robustness of behaviourally-induced oscillations in epidemic models under a low rate of imported cases: Introduction

 In this paper we study the robustness of the deterministic oscillations of a model (which we call SAUIS-$\epsilon$) that is an extension of the SAUIS model studied in \cite{JSX}.
 The reason for this choice is twofold.
 First, because the only driving mechanism for the existence of periodic solutions in the SAUIS model is the variability in the propensity of alerted individuals to further propagate awareness in the population.
 Second, because the model does not consider recruitment of susceptible individuals in terms of newborns or in terms of a prevalence-dependent recruitment of them into a core group, which turns out to be an essential requirement for having sustained oscillations in many epidemic models with and without vaccination \cite{Bauch, Ruan, Velasco}.

 Another behavioural mechanism also responsible for the occurrence of periodic solutions in epidemic models is preventive rewiring in adaptive contact networks.
-Such a mechanism aims to minimize the infection risk of susceptible individuals while maintaining them connected to the network \cite{Szabo}.
+Such a mechanism aims to minimise the infection risk of susceptible individuals while maintaining them connected to the network \cite{Althouse2014,Gross06,Gross08,Szabo}.
 So, both approaches try to explain epidemic oscillations on a pure behavioural basis.

+On the other hand, damped epidemic oscillations have been predicted in \cite{Funk09}, where an SIR epidemic model without demography is coupled with a sophisticated mechanism of degradation of the information quality.
+Such degradation is translated into individuals with different levels of awareness in the population.
+However, the eventual depletion of susceptible nodes prevents the occurrence of sustained oscillations.

+In countries where an infectious disease has been declared eradicated, new cases can still occur, but these will be isolated and will have limited spread within the community as long as vaccination coverage is high enough.
+These new cases are usually imported either from tourists, foreign workers, etc., or by local individuals that have been infected abroad in regions where the disease is endemic or large outbreaks are taking place.
+However, if the vaccination coverage in these countries decreases because of lower levels of awareness (for instance, in countries where vaccination is not mandatory), such few cases can mount into major outbreaks.